tonethar/IGME-230-GDD-Master/exercises/week-5/stylish-nav.md

 |The maxdesign web site we are using in this exercise is an excellent resource.
 Go to http://css.maxdesign.com.au for more information.|

 ## Part C - Add CSS transitions

+For this part, you’ll be working with the *last* page you made in Part B. Refer to our demo from class (the finished files will be posted for your reference, but you’ll also need to work through the problem of applying the techniques to this specific instance).
+In this file, do the following:

+1. Add a transition to the rollovers on the menu items to have them fade from their initial color to their rollover color over .25 seconds.
+2. Add another menu item to your navigation called "More..."
+      1. This item will be a dropdown menu with at least 3 items in it, all contained in a single div.
+As with the previous parts of this exercise, each of these nav items should be a link, but they don’t need to actually go anywhere.
+      2. In your CSS, use a class to give this div the following properties:
+          - A background color that matches the rest of your navigation
+          - A height of 1 em
+          - A width of 200px (or some other value that will universally fit whatever content you have in it)
+          - Set its "overflow" property to "hidden"
+          - Style the div further to look pretty, and have good fonts and text colors.
+      3. When you hover over the div, set its height to be some value that lets you see all the items (a good rule of thumb is to count your lines in the div, so that would be your number of ICEs plus the "heading", and then set the div to that many **em**).
+      4. Set a transition for the class, so that when its height is changed it takes 1 second.

 ## Submission
+Zip all the files from this exercise, clearly named and organized, and post to the myCourses dropbox by the due date.